-The non-indigenous species located in Opua Marina are thought to have arrived in New Zealand via international movement of recreational vessels.
-They may have reached Opua Marina directly from overseas or through domestic spread (natural and/or anthropogenic) from other New Zealand ports.
+The non-indigenous species located in Port Taranaki are thought to have arrived in New Zealand via international shipping.
+They may have reached the port directly from overseas or through domestic spread (natural and/or anthropogenic) from other New Zealand ports.
+Table 3 indicates the possible vectors for the introduction of each non-indigenous species recorded from Port Taranaki during the baseline port surveys.
 Likely vectors of introduction are largely derived from Cranfield et al. (1998) and expert opinion.
-They suggest that only one of the 19 NIS (5%) probably arrived via ballast water, 13 species (68%) were most likely to be associated with hull fouling, and five species (26%) could have arrived via either of these mechanisms.
+They suggest that only one of the 19 non-indigenous species (5%) probably arrived via ballast water, 13 species (68%) were most likely to be associated with hull fouling, and five species (27%) could have arrived via either of these mechanisms.
+Other potential vectors include the domestic and international movement of organisms in dredge hoppers and domestic relocation of fouled maritime equipment (e.g. ropes, pontoons, buoys, etc).

-Assessment of the risk of new introductions to the marina
+Assessment of the risk of new introductions to the port

-Many non-indigenous species introduced to New Zealand ports by movement of recreational and commercial vessels do not survive to establish self-sustaining local populations.
-Those that do, often come from coastlines that have similar marine environments to New Zealand.
-For example, approximately 80% of the marine NIS known to be present within New Zealand are native to temperate coastlines of Europe, the northwest Pacific, and southern Australia (Cranfield 1998).
+Many of the non-indigenous species introduced to New Zealand ports by shipping do not establish self-sustaining local populations.
+Those that do often come from coastlines that have similar marine environments to New Zealand.
+For example, approximately 80% of the marine non-indigenous species known to be present within New Zealand are native to temperate coastlines of Europe, the northwest Pacific, and southern Australia (Cranfield et al. 1998).